tstreet24/Street_Portfolio/README.md

 * Epichlorohydrin (ECH) is a key intermediate in the production of epoxy resins, which are used in a large variety of products such as adhesives, electronics, and protective coatings.
 ECH has historically been produced using petroleum-derived byproducts, but recent research has demonstrated that ECH can also be produced using a glycerol-derived pathway, which is much more environmentally friendly.

 ### Task
-* Develop and optimize a chemical plant to produce and sell ECH produced via the glycerol-derived pathway.
+* Develop and optimize a chemical plant to produce and sell glycerol-derived ECH.

 ### Actions
 * Develop a realistic chemical plant outline that contains all of the necessary process units
 * Generate synthetic, interesting data for each process unit in the plant (suppliers, separators, reactors, customers, and wastewater treatment)
 * Formulate constraints to account for chemical engineering principles such as conservation of mass, separator recoveries, reaction conversions, etc.
-* Add interesting constraints that reflect issues faced by chemical engineers in real world, such as organic composition constraints in wastewater and varying purity requirements unique to each customer.
+* Add interesting constraints that reflect issues faced by chemical engineers in the real world, such as organic composition constraints in wastewater and varying purity requirements unique to each customer.
 ![alt_text](https://github.com/tstreet24/Street_Portfolio/blob/27789bca24cb18553f72e8ed7b71fc64499ff2e1/images/project3-img1.png)

 ### Results